Lèse-nation: The rescue of the Baron de Besenval

-One of the most important court documents in the Besenval case: The short order written by the Baron de Besenval to the Governor of the Bastille, Bernard-René Jourdan, Marquis de Launay.
+One of the most important court documents in the Besenval Case: The short order written by the Baron de Besenval to the Governor of the Bastille, Bernard-René Jourdan, Marquis de Launay.
 It says (old French): "Monsieur de Launai tiendra jusqu'à la dernière extrémité; je luy ai envoié des forces sufisantes."
-Le 14 juillet 1789 le B. de Besenval (Monsieur de Launai will hold out until the last extremity; I have sent him sufficient forces).
+Le 14 juillet 1789 le B. de Besenval (Monsieur de Launai will hold out to the last extremity; I have dispatched to him forces sufficient).
 As the baron's trial progressed, various comments and signatures from people involved in the trial were added to the note, including the baron's confirmation of authenticity on 3 December 1789 (signature at the bottom).
 The date is written out (French): Aujourd'hui, trois décembre mille-sept-cent-quatre-vingt-neuf.

 Of course, there were also doubts about this official theory that the document was just a copy or a fake.
 After all, the document was dated and signed le 14 juillet 1789, le B. de Besenval.
 Critics of the Baron de Besenval saw this as an attempt by the baron's influential friends to save his neck.
 Later the defense strategy was changed.
-And on 3 December 1789, Pierre Victor de Besenval admitted in court that the document was genuine.
+And on 3 December 1789, Pierre Victor de Besenval acknowledged before the court that the document was genuine, thereby confirming the authenticity of his written order to the Governor of the Bastille.
 However, circumstances had obviously changed in the meantime and this document alone was no longer enough to convict the baron.

+"He [Pierre Victor, Baron de Besenval], confessed that he had recommended to the Sieur de Launay [Bernard-René Jourdan, Marquis de Launay], Governor of the Bastille, that he should maintain the place to the last extremity; but observed, at the same time, that such was the duty of an officer entrusted with the guard of a fortress."